Own Your Niche Or Get Ghosted

 It could be your niche.

-If you’re billing yourself as a “motivational speaker” or “leadership expert” without anchoring it in something specific, you’re basically Tinder-swiping left on gigs you’ll never see.
+If you’re billing yourself as a “motivational speaker” or “leadership expert” without anchoring it to something specific, then it's definitely that, too.

 The TEDx Trap